gardener/kupid/README.md

 One way to make this possible is to use the `spec.namespaceSelector` and `spec.podSelector` judiciously so that the pods that specify their own scheduling criteria do not get targeted by any of the declared scheduling policies.

-If any additional declared [`PodSchedulingPolicy`](#podschedulingpolicy) or [`ClusterPodSchedulingPolicy`](#clusterschedulingpolicy) are applicable for such pods, then the pod scheduling criteria will be merged with the already defined scheduling criteria specified in the pod.
+If any additional declared [`PodSchedulingPolicy`](#podschedulingpolicy) or [`ClusterPodSchedulingPolicy`](#clusterpodschedulingpolicy) are applicable for such pods, then the pod scheduling criteria will be merged with the already defined scheduling criteria specified in the pod.

-During merging, if there is a conflict between the already existing pod scheduling criteria and the additional pod scheduling criteria that is being merged, then only the non-conflicting part of the additional pod scheduling criteria will be merged and the conflicting part will be skipped.
+During merging, if there is a conflict between the already existing pod scheduling criteria and the additional pod scheduling criteria that is being merged, then only the non-conflicting part of the additional pod scheduling criteria will be merged, and the conflicting part will be skipped.

 ### Gardener Integration Sequence Diagram